midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 It would be very useful for the pure circuits of a contract to be accessible from another contract using dot notation, even without a reference to an instance of the contract, similarly to how `static` methods are available to other classes in JavaScript.
+If the proposal for contract interface types is adopted, then this feature would apply only to the pure circuits of concretely defined contracts, not to interfaces.

 ## Future Directions